Extra-pair copulation: In birds

 In socially polygynous birds, EPC is only half as common as in socially monogamous birds.
 Some ethologists consider this finding to be support for the 'female choice' hypothesis of mating systems in birds.

+In swallows, males with longer tails are involved in EPC more than those with shorter tails.
+Also female swallows with a shorter-tailed within-pair mates are more likely to conduct EPC than those whose mates have longer tails.
+A similar pattern has been found for black-capped chickadees, in which all extra-pair males had higher rank than the within-pair males.